 Real Club Valderrama builds huge reservoir

-The topic of water management also concerns the world’s best golf courses: Real Club de Valderrama, still the number 1 course in Spain, is now causing a stir with a new reservoir.
-The huge foil pond next to hole 11 was planned as a classic reservoir outside the golf course.
+The theme water management does not stop at the greats of the golf scene: After the drought in Spain in the winter of 2022/2023 also made the water supply of golf courses a major issue again, one can see in the Real Club de Valderrama, still the number 1 course in Spain, refer to the huge storage pond that they have at their disposal.
+The foil pond next to course 11 was planned as a classic reservoir outside the golf course.
 It covers a total of 53,000 m² and was completed at the end of 2021 after a six-month construction period.
 Due to the greater depth of the reservoir, which is surrounded by a dam, the evaporation of the water is less because the surface is smaller.

 Climate change noticeable in recent years